 You’ve probably heard many people say that the best time to meditate is in the early morning.
 But if you are forcing yourself to wake up at a time that doesn’t suit your body, it will be much harder to establish a regular meditation practice.
-You need to choose a time that is convenient for you, so that you will be more successful creating a habit of meditation and integrating meditation practice into your daily life.
+You need to choose a time that is convenient for you so that you will be more successful in creating a habit of meditation and integrating meditation practice into your daily life.

 Why does everyone say early morning is the ideal time to meditate?

 In many religions and spiritual practices, the hours before sunrise are considered to be the best part of the day to meditate or pray.
 When you first wake up, your mind is exceptionally calm and open.

 More practically, the morning is a time when you haven’t yet engaged with the busy details of your personal life.
 You can go straight into a meditation session before you look at your phone, read the news, or check in on social media.
 Meditation can be a powerful part of your morning routine because a morning meditation can give you a sense of calm that follows you through the entire day.

 All of that being said, if you are too tired or busy to meditate in the morning then you won’t receive any of these benefits.
 It is much better to meditate at a time that works with your daily routine than try to force yourself into waking up early.
 Simply listen to your body and be true to your personal needs.

 An evening meditation can be just as powerful as a morning meditation.
 Meditating at night is a great way to unwind, let go of frustrations from your day, and wind down into a calm state of mind.
 Evening meditations are also proven to help you fall asleep and have a restful night.